-If you visit the lakes of the BC Coastal Region, the call of the Common Loon is a sound you will probably hear.
-The loon is a regular feature of the our lakes and a truly iconic part of the land.
+If you visit the lakes of Vancouver Island, the call of the Common Loon is a sound you will probably hear.
+The loon is a regular feature of our lakes and a truly iconic part of the land.

-The male and female have similar characteristics with the male being a wee bit larger.
-The adult bird has dark red eyes, long and pointed black bill, a black head, and the neck has vertical white striping.
+The male and female have similar characteristics, with the male being a wee bit larger.
+The adult bird has dark red eyes, a long and pointed black bill, a blackhead, and the neck has vertical white striping.

 They can be found in every province and territory in the country, it winters on the Pacific and Atlantic coasts of North America.

 The male and female both construct the nest very near the water, on the shore or preferably on a small island.
 The nest is a mound of grasses, small branches, and reeds, usually hidden by the surrounding vegetation.
 The nest is often used from year to year.
 The female lays two eggs, and both parents incubate.
 The young leave the nest only a few days after hatching and can dive and swim underwater by 3 days of age.
 Both parents continue to feed and tend the young, which can sometimes be seen riding on the backs of the adults.